Interview

 For example, in 2016, the International Senior Vice President of the New York Times contacted EDHEC to see if students could help guide their reflection on strategy to ensure greater digital reach and audience engagement among 20 – 30-year olds.
 The specific questions they asked were: How to simplify subscriptions to reach a younger audience?
 How to optimise content for this generation?
 How to extend international reach?

-In 2017, Galimard, the perfume manufacturer based in Grasse, approached EDHEC so that students could consider how to communicate on the 170th anniversary of the fragrance.
+In 2017, Galimard, the perfume manufacturer based in Grasse, approached EDHEC so that students could consider how to communicate on the 170th anniversary of their fragrance.
 Their ultimate strategic aim was to regain market share from Fragonard and Molinard and hence, involved their brand strategy.

 In 2022, Haut et Court, the cinema production company wanted advice on their CSR strategy when filming and producing and asked the following question: How can production and distribution companies develop their projects in a sustainable and ethical manner and not compromise their artistic freedom?